martonbalazs/cli_view_edit/README.md

   (credits partially go to Imre Péter Tóth).
 Also prepared for producing a pdf for email-printing.
 If psbind (http://freecode.com/projects/psbind) is installed then it applies psbind with a push of a button.
 The printer can be specified in the file ~/.prevlpr_printer.txt .
+It can handle a particular boolean LaTeX switch of the type "setbool{solu}{true}" or "setbool{solu}{false}" which I use for solutions on or off in problem sheets or exams.

 - rbyw (Read By Word) is yet another Spritz-like reader (http://www.spritzinc.com/).
 With rbyw [file] it reads text files, and also